2025 Annual Meeting and Alumni Reunion

 Trainee Poster Contest

 A department-wide, trainee poster contest will take place on Friday, June 13, 2025 during the cocktail reception (6:00-7:30 PM) at The Newbury Hotel.
-This is a unique opportunity to discover and discuss developing research in all areas of ophthalmology from Harvard Ophthalmology's research labs.
+This is an opportunity to discover and discuss developing research in all areas of ophthalmology from Harvard Ophthalmology's research labs.

 ELIGIBILITY & PRIZES